 Are you ready to jump from novice to power user in seven easy steps?
 Then stay tuned to the following shortcuts will save you on Chrome/Firefox.
-Whether you've been using these browsers for years there are some shortcuts you should know.
+Whether you've been using these browsers for years there are some

 Here we go.